 The quality and timeliness of the national information received by the Commission inevitably influences the value and the punctuality of the report and annex.
 The Commission reminded Member States of their obligation by means of letters sent in October 2003 and in July 2004.
 By 1st January 2004, only 6 Member States (BE, DK, ES, PT, SE, UK) had provided the Commission with the relevant transposing provisions.
 By 30.6.2004, 7 others (FR, IE, LT LU, NL, AT, FI,) had done so.
 The following 10 Member States only transmitted their transposing legislation in the third quarter of this year: DE, EE, EL, CY, LV, HU, MT, PL, SI, SK).
-By 15 December 2004, the Commission had received all transposing legislation with the exception of CZ which has not officially transmitted its legislation, which is still under discussion in the Italian Parliament.
-The Commission has nevertheless examined the CZ legislation as informally transmitted.
+By 14 June 2005, the Commission had received all transposing legislation.
 All national transposing legislation and related materials can be examined on the Council website.3

 In addition to the transposition legislation, the Commission has also taken into account the complementary information transmitted by the Council (Article 34(3)) as well as the responses provided to the questionnaires sent to all Member States by the Presidency4, the EJN and the Commission.
-19 of the 23 Member States requested by the Commission provided additional information.
-The Commission was able to take into account information received no later than mid January 2005.
+19 of the 24 Member States requested by the Commission to provide additional information did so.
+The Commission was only able to take into account information received from Member States no later than mid January 2005 (with the exception of Italy for whom the cut-off date was 3 October 2005).